raymondfx/hyperledger-ledger/demo/AliceGetsAPhone.md

 ## Issue a Presentation Request

-We will use the Faber console to ask mobile agent for a proof.
+We will use the Journalist console to ask mobile agent for a proof.
 This could be done using the Swagger API, but we'll leave that as an exercise to the user.

-In the Faber console, select option `2` to send a proof request to the mobile agent.
+In the Journalist console, select option `2` to send a proof request to the mobile agent.

 <details>
     <summary>Click here to view screenshot</summary>